- Basics

 - Lock device — Locks the device in order to prevent the usage of unlisted SIM cards.

-- Turn on network registration verification — Validates that a deactivated SIM card is not being misused by comparing it to the MCC/MNC of the allowed network operators.
+- Turn on network registration verification — Validates that a blocked SIM card is not being misused by verifying that the connected network matches the allowlisted networks (via MCC/MNC).

 - Enter the contact information for your support services in the CUSTOMER SUPPORT OPTIONS section.